46bit/pnc/README.md

 pinocchio
 =========

-A collection of pseudorandom number generators built in Go for learning more about cryptology.
-These **are not intended for use in a practical system**.
+A collection of pseudorandom number generators built in Go for learning more about cryptography.
+These are not built to be secure and **will get you hacked if deployed in a real system**.

 ## Currently implemented
 * Tausworthe Generator